Jump (2012 film)

-Jump is a 2012 Northern Irish mystery drama film set in Derry.
+Jump is a 2012 British-Irish mystery drama film set in Derry.
 It is based on the stage play of the same name by Lisa McGee.

 Plot

 The plot revolves around Greta Feeney (Burley), who intends to commit suicide on New Year's Eve, and the interplay of her friends, and her gangster father.
 The story is framed by a voice-over narrative by Greta.